Revive101/Imlight-docs/docs/modules/internals/systems/op/serialization.md

 ## Serialization Modes
 ObjectProperty serializers should anticipate two separate types of serialization: verbose, and compact.

-In either case, a `ByteString` of ObjectProperty will always prefix itself with it's hash identifier.
+In either case, a `PropertyClass` buffer will always prefix itself with its [property hash](./propertyclass.md#property-hash).

 ### Compact
 In passage through the [DML](../dml/index.md), a _compact_ serializer is used.
 In compact mode, property hashes and their length are skipped during serialization.
 Properties are listed in order as they are written in reflection.